One of the best things about Schlumbergera is its habit of blooming at times of the year when most of your other plants are dormant.

 Christmas cacti pay attention to this cycle to help them know when it’s time to bloom.

-By fertilizing in the autumn, you’re telling the plant it isn’t time yet, even though this is often a signal to other plants to start blooming.
+By fertilizing in the autumn, you’re telling the plant it isn’t time yet, even though this often signals other plants to start blooming.

-Apply a general liquid houseplant fertilizer at half strength once per month in spring and early summer for best results.
+Apply a general liquid houseplant fertilizer at half strength twice per month in spring and early summer for best results.

 Stop feeding around August to let the plant know the flowering season is on its way.